rustleupchef/HollowKnightHardestDifficultyMod/README.md

     . if you get hit once you insta die

-    . you do one damage unless you use spells which does 2
+    . you do one damage with nail

+    . you do two damage with spell

     . you have a shorter nail length